appleseedhq/appleseed-maya/docs/source/shaders/material/as_metal.rst

 asMetal
 *******

-A metal shader, with anisotropy, and a user-friendly :cite:`Gulbrandsen2014Fresnel` complex index of refraction Fresnel, with some presets for common metal types derived from real-world measurements [#]_.
+A metal shader, with anisotropy and a user-friendly :cite:`Gulbrandsen2014Fresnel` complex index of refraction Fresnel, with some presets for common metal types derived from real-world measurements [#]_.

 |